composer/composer/doc/05-repositories.md

 ### Package

-If you want to use a project that does not support composer through any of the means above, you still can define the package yourself by using a `package` repository.
+If you want to use a project that does not support Composer through any of the means above, you still can define the package yourself by using a `package` repository.